What Is Water Treatment?

 The bleaching powder produces chlorine which kills the pathogens.
 Other than chlorine, ozone and ultraviolet light are also popular disinfectants.

 A membrane process involves water treatment by passing water through a membrane or filter.
-A membrane treatment process is a final treatment to the water.
+A membrane treatment process is the final treatment of the water.
 The water is fit for human consumption after the membrane processes.

 Some of the general methods of membrane processes are mentioned below.